What is Dental Bone Graft? 3 Important & Reliable Process

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

-Dental bone grafting allows for the restoration of aesthetic and functional aspects of the jaw and the dental system in general.
+Dental bone graft allows for the restoration of aesthetic and functional aspects of the jaw and the dental system in general.

 Through this therapeutic option, it is possible to:

-There are five types of dental bone grafts, and each one provides a solution to a specific oral health condition.
+There are five uses of dental bone grafts, and each one provides a solution to a specific oral health condition.

 In the case of dental bone grafts that aim to allow rehabilitation with dental implants, it is necessary that the grafts are healthy before the necessary procedure to place the implants.